Security+ Certified Professional

 Earning a CompTIA Security+ certification demonstrates proof of your expertise in security topics, such as communication security, infrastructure security, cryptography, access control, authentication, external attack and operational and organization security.
 Increasingly, government agencies and contractors in the U.S. are having to comply with new laws or directives that require them to demonstrate that they have skilled workers in place to help counteract the risk of confidential information getting into criminal hands.

 Learn how to successfully configure, execute, construct, and troubleshoot network security to ensure the threat of viruses is minimized or negated.
 This course prepares you for the CompTIA Security+ Exam.
-Notice: All CompTIA certifications acquired spring 2011 or later are no longer good for life and will require recertification on annual basis.

 Passing the CompTIA Security+ certification exam validates your ability to: